Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 "White papers are primarily text-driven, so visuals should act as support.
 They’re there to enhance the text, making it more engaging and clear without overshadowing the information.
 For complex ideas, visuals like graphs, charts, and tables can simplify things and highlight key points more effectively."

 Test your visual flow with co-workers or people in your team.
 Ask them for honest feedback about the way the pages feel to them.
 Are there any confusing formatting problems or things out of order?
-Fix those issues and you’re ready to share your white paper.
+Fix those issues and you’re ready to share and promote your papers.

 Here’s an example of a white paper landing page from Meta: